List of stations owned by Innovate Corp.

-The following is a list of stations owned by Innovate Corp. either under the HC2 Broadcasting, HC2 Holdings or DTV America holding company names.
+This is a list of stations owned by Innovate Corp., either under the HC2 Broadcasting, HC2 Holdings or DTV America holding company names.
 Innovate owns and operates 251 television stations, 248 of which are low-power facilities (with 39 as Class A licenses) and three of which operate as full-service facilities.
 These stations span across 112 designated market areas in the United States ranging from as large as New York, New York, to as small as Quincy, Illinois, and Traverse City, Michigan.